yale-swe/f24-nisq-quantum-simulator/README.md

 ## Production Deployment

 The application is deployed on Render.com.
-Access the live version at [deployment-url].
+Access the live version at [https://f24-nisq-quantum-simulator.onrender.com/].

 # Project Structure